Taylorwaldo/Python-Summer-Learning-Journey/README.md

     python password_generator.py
     ```

-- **[Hangman](./01-beginner-projects/hangman_main)**: A classic word-guessing game with ASCII art gallows
-  - A traditional hangman game where players guess letters to uncover a mystery country name before running out of lives.
+- **[Hangman](./01-beginner-projects/hangman_main)**: A traditional hangman game where players guess letters to uncover a mystery country name before running out of lives.
   - **Game Description**
     Players guess letters to reveal a hidden country name (6 lives total).
 Wrong guesses draw the hangman, correct guesses reveal letter positions.
-Features enhanced duplicate guess detection for both correct AND incorrect letters (using continue statements) and country-themed word list with 100+ countries.) <-  This fix wasn't coveed in the lession
+Features enhanced duplicate guess detection for both correct AND incorrect letters (using continue statements) and country-themed word list with 100+ countries.) <-  This fix wasn't covered in the lession
   - **Skills Practiced**
     1. While loops and continue statements
     2. List manipulation and tracking